 Most backups will be downloaded as a zipped file containing your site’s files and database information.
 In order to use this, you’ll need to extract that file to access the files.
 Depending on the type of file, you may need to use a program like WinRAR.

-Step 3: Import your database in Website Pro.
+Step 3: Import your database to Website Pro.

 - Select the database created by Website Pro.
 This will take the form of db_##.